evertrust/horizon-ansible/docs/html/_sources/horizon_feed_module.rst.txt

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A certificate string in the PEM format, or the path to the certificate PEM file.</div>
+                                            <div>A certificate in PEM format, or the path to the certificate PEM file.</div>
                                                         </td>
             </tr>
                                         <tr>